Associated Presbyterian Churches: Founding Ministers

+In addition to the congregations of the above ministers, APC congregations were founded in Inverness (still going), Stornoway (still going), Broadford/Skye (closed 2021), Fort William (closed 2012), Harris (closed 2025), Poolewe (joined the Free Church in 2015) and Plockton-Kyle (closed 2012).

 Doctrine

 The Associated Churches website states: "We believe that it is correct to allow Christians to make their own decisions on matters that are not fundamental to the faith."

-The church's beliefs "are stated in a confession that is catholic, Calvinist, and biblical, and which states the historic convictions of the Church of Scotland" the Westminster Confession of Faith.
+The church's beliefs "are stated in a confession that is catholic, Reformed, and biblical, and which states the historic convictions of the Church of Scotland" the Westminster Confession of Faith.